-THE CAPITOL COMPLEX

-Located in Okmulgee, the Nation's capital, the Muscogee (Creek) Nation Complex serves as the seat of tribal government.
+THE CAPITOL COMPLEX Located in Okmulgee, the Nation's capital city, the Muscogee (Creek) Nation Complex serves as the seat of tribal government.
 It houses the Executive Branch (Principal Chief, Second Chief, Support Staff), Legislative Branch (National Council), the Judicial Branch (District and Supreme Courts), and many support services essential to the function of tribal government including the Lighthorse Tribal Police Department.
 A large memorial dedicated to tribal service men and women stands tall on the west end of the complex.
-The Complex also honors veterans in the Veterans' Affairs Services Office (VASO) Museum, which exhibits military artifacts, some dating as far back as World War I, on loan from Muscogee citizens who served in all branches of the U.S. Military.
+The Complex also honors veterans in the Veterans' Affairs Services Office (VASO) Museum, which exhibits military artifacts, some dating as far back as World War I, on Ioan from Muscogee citizens who served in all branches of the U.S. Military.
 The Nation's judicial and legislative branches operate out of the "Mound Building."
 The building represents the large earthen mounds created by Muscogee ancestors of the Mississippian culture in what is now known as the Southeastern U.S.

-THE COLLEGE OF THE MUSCOGE NATION

-Opened since 2004, the College of the Muscogee Nation is the institution of higher education for the Muscogee (Creek) Nation emphasizing native culture, values, language and self determination.
+THE COLLEGE OF THE MUSCOGEE NATION Opened since 2004, the College of the Muscogee Nation is the institution of higher education for the Muscogee (Creek) Nation emphasizing native culture, values, language and self determination.
 The college provides a positive learning environment for tribal and non-tribal students as citizens of a tribal and global society supported by teaching excellence and offers exemplary academic programs that meet student, tribal, and societal needs.
 The college offers degree programs to meet the unique needs of students seeking careers in the tribal sector.
 As a member of the American Indian Education Consortium, the college's degree programs also serve as a foundation for a bachelor's degree.

-The campus is situated on 32 acres and houses a 22,000 square foot educational and administrative facility featuring an array of Muscogee designs, Smart Board equipped classrooms, computer lab, Student Success Center, faculty offices, and a student commons area.
+The campus is situated on 32 acres and houses a 22,000 square-foot educational and administrative facility featuring an array of Muscogee motifs, Smart Board equipped classrooms, computer lab, Student Success Center, Lecture Hall, faculty offices, and a student commons area.
 Student housing consists of 21 two-bedroom units, which include telephone, cable, and internet; accommodating 84 students.
 The Student Center includes a library, bookstore, fitness center, cafeteria, science lab, additional classrooms, and seminar space.
+The College is located at 2170 Raven Circle in Okmulgee.
+Visit cmn.edu for more information.

+Definition of the second secon

 3300 US-75, BEGGS, OK 74421

 That ANYTHING CAN HAPPEN Feeling

-ONE-OF-A-KIND EXPERIENCES AWAIT YOU

-Endless gaming excitement Two casinos under one roofRiver Spirit® & Margaritaville®

-Fine-dining excellenceThe only Ruth's Chris® Steak House in Oklahoma

-Luxurious Spa & SalonPamper yourself in our relaxing retreat

-Beautiful river views Luxurious resort hotel

-Caribbean-style poolSoak up some sun

-Awesome live music 5 o'Clock Somewhere® Bar, Jimmy Buffett's Margaritaville®, The Cove Theater
+ONE-OF-A-KIND EXPERIENCES AWAIT YOU Endless gaming excitement Two casinos under one roof- River Spirit[®] & Margaritaville[®] Fine-dining excellence The only Ruth's Chris[®] Steak House in Oklahoma Luxurious Spa & Salon Pamper yourself in our relaxing retreat Beautiful river views Luxurious resort hotel Caribbean-style pool Soak up some sun Awesome live music 5 o'Clock Somewhere® Bar, Jimmy Buffett's Margaritaville®, The Cove Theater MARCARITAVIULE Caustino & Restaurant

-8330 RIVERSIDE PARKWAY TULSA, OK 74137 888-748-3731 • RIVERSPIRITTULSA.COM
+PROUD RECIPIENT OF Four Diamond Award 8330 RIVERSIDE PARKWAY TULSA, OK 74137 888-748-3731 • RIVERSPIRITTULSA.COM